-Category Programs & Description Technical Assistance, Policy and Planning Guidance, and Data Grant Writing Assistance - Metro provides grant writing assistance to advance and implement Metro's active transportation plans and meet critical active transportation needs in Los Angeles County.
-Bicycle and Pedestrian Counter Program - In partnership with the Southern California Association of Governments, Metro is developing a countywide counter deployment plan to meet the calibration needs of bicycle travel demand models and infrastructure project performance monitoring.
+Table 3.10 (continued) Programs & Description Category Technical Grant Writing Assistance - Metro provides grant writing assistance to advance and implement Metro's active transportation plans and meet critical active transportation needs in Los Angeles Assistance, Policy and County.
+Planning Guidance, and Data Bicycle and Pedestrian Counter Program - In partnership with the Southern California Association of Governments, Metro is developing a countywide counter deployment plan to meet the calibration needs of bicycle travel demand models and infrastructure project performance monitoring.
 A combination of permanent and temporary automatic counters will be deployed in strategic locations and their data fed into the regional Active Transportation Database.
 Active Transportation Data Collection Plan - Metro is working in partnership with the Southern California Association of Governments to upgrade the existing Bicycle Data Clearinghouse.
 The new Active Transportation Database will set standards for data collected regionally and will be compatible with national databases.
 It will have the capability to accept manually collected as well as automatic data feeds.
 The Data Collection Plan will lay out initial and ongoing data collection efforts to meet regional needs.
 Open Streets Evaluation - Per Metro Board direction in 2014 to evaluate the costs/benefits of the annual \$2 million grant program, Metro is conducting an evaluation of the 12 cycle-one Metro Open Street events.
 Results will be shared after the last event is implemented in June 2016.
 Urban Greening Toolkit and Implementation Plan - On-line website that provides tools on how to create transit-adjacent projects that facilitate access to Metro bus and rail lines throughout the Los Angeles region and enhance transit riders' experience getting to and from stations.
 Provides information on best-practices, resources, and guide to implementing greening and placemaking projects.
-Toolkit for Transit Supportive Planning- Funded by the Strategic Growth Council, Metro is developing the Toolkit for Transit Supportive Planning as a resource for Los Angeles County jurisdictions to develop and adopt transit supportive regulations and achieve the broader greenhouse gas (GHG) emission reduction and transportation, water, and energy efficiency goals of Assembly Bill 32 (AB32) and Senate Bill 375 (SB375).
+Toolkit for Transit Supportive Planning-Funded by the Strategic Growth Council, Metro is developing the Toolkit for Transit Supportive Planning as a resource for Los Angeles County jurisdictions to develop and adopt transit supportive regulations and achieve the broader greenhouse gas (GHG) emission reduction and transportation, water, and energy efficiency goals of Assembly Bill 32 (AB32) and Senate Bill 375 (SB375).
 Countywide Safe Routes to School Initiative - Metro continues to collaborate with stakeholders to develop a Countywide Safe Routes to School Initiative to provide technical support to help communities interested in starting Safe Routes to School programs or sustain and enhance existing efforts.
 This involves assessing needs and identifying opportunities, collecting data, convening an advisory committee, and hosting summits to engage local jurisdictions and other stakeholders to guide Metro's initiative.
-Other Bicycle Roundtable - The Bicycle Roundtable is a quarterly public outreach meeting held by Metro that provides a forum to discuss and get input on current Metro bicycle projects and programs.